 Course Structure and Length

 This course is self-paced, and trainees practice each skill and concept as they go.
 Automatic feedback is built into the course for both practices and quizzes.

 The course is divided into four Units, and each Unit is composed of five Sections.
 Each Section consists of 7 instructional/practice levels, a quiz, and a master (proficiency) level.
 Trainees can return to any level or quiz for review.

 While learning skills in the Advanced Python course, trainees can practice writing code, work with libraries and create portfolio artifacts with NCLab’s Python app.

 Advanced Python is designed to take approximately 80-120 hours.
 Since the course is self-paced, the amount of time required to complete the course will vary from trainee to trainee.
 Trainees are responsible for learning both the tutorial content and the skills acquired through practice.

 Unit 1 (Programming Practice and Review)

-While writing Python programs, trainees will also learn how binary computers work, including binary and hex numbers, logic gates, logic circuits, binary adders and multipliers.
+While writing Python programs, trainees learn how binary computers work, including binary and hex numbers, logic gates, logic circuits, binary adders and multipliers.
 They implement a model of a binary computer in Python.

 - Understand why decimal numbers are natural for humans, but binary numbers are natural for computers.